quicwg/base-drafts/draft-ietf-quic-transport.md

 rate in response, as described in {{QUIC-RECOVERY}}.

 To use ECN, QUIC endpoints first determine whether a path supports ECN marking and the peer is able to access the ECN codepoint in the IP header.
 A network path regarded as not supporting ECN if ECN marked packets get dropped or ECN marking are rewritten on the path.
+An endpoint verifies the path, both during connection establishment and when migrating to a new path (see
-An endpoint verifies the path, both during connection establishment and when migrating to a new path (see {{migration}}).
+{{migration}}).

 Each endpoint independently verifies and enables use of ECN by setting the IP header ECN codepoint to ECN Capable Transport (ECT) for the path from it to the other peer.
-Even if ECN is not used on the path to the peer, the endpoint MUST provide ECN feedback information if the receive of a non-zero ECN IP codepoint is observed.
+Even if ECN is not used on the path to the peer,the endpoint MUST provide feedback about ECN markings received (if accessible).

 To verify both that a path supports ECN and the peer can provide ECN feedback, an endpoint MUST set the ECT(0) codepoint in the IP header of all outgoing packets